apache/spark/docs/running-on-kubernetes.md

 You may build these docker images from sources.
-There is a script, `sbin/build-push-docker-images.sh` that you can use to build and push customized spark distribution images consisting of all the above components.
+There is a script, `sbin/build-push-docker-images.sh` that you can use to build and push customized Spark distribution images consisting of all the above components.

 Example usage is: